Divorce (respondent UK)

 VAT on our fees: £100.00

 You will be allocated a family lawyer to handle your divorce.
 They will be selected from amongst our team of fully qualified and experienced family law experts.
-You will be provided with email, direct dial and mobile telephone contact numbers for your lawyer and be served under the terms of our Client Charter which includes a number of guaranteed service standards offered to all clients.
+You will be provided with email, direct dial and mobile telephone contact numbers for your lawyer and be served under our terms and conditions which include a number of guaranteed service standards offered to all clients.

 Your lawyer will collect all relevant details from you, correspond on your behalf with the other parties involved (your spouse and their solicitor, if appropriate) and prepare all the relevant papers.
 They will explain the procedure to you and help you understand the process.
 They will deal with the relevant paperwork as follows: